ahmadhassanch/editable_table/readme.txt

 - Right click submenu for different commands

 CONVERT DATA FROM ALL ABOVE FEATURES TO PROPER PDF
-- Some of above a usability features at frontend only, but most of them go to backend
+- Rewrite html-table parsing code to support all of above Support all above features - most of above carry to backend

 ADD DOCUMENTATION FOR FRONT AND BACKEND